keithmburu/courses/2018-deep-learning/style_transfer.md

-hCS Seminar in Deep Computer Vision and Language
+CS Seminar in Deep Computer Vision and Language

 is difference.Ursinus College